Medical Assistant Classes at BTI

 BTI's Medical Assisting classes include hands-on training with equipment you'll use in the field.
-Our qualified instructors offer insight to help you learn the skills you'll need for a successful and satisfying career.
+Our industry-experienced instructors offer insight to help you learn the skills you'll need for a successful and satisfying career.

 This is a CampusFlex track program.
 This training option lets you spend most of your time learning in one of our classrooms with a group of students.
 You'll also be able to complete some of your coursework online.

 Students in this program will learn how the human body's various systems work as well as techniques for administering common tests such as pulmonary function and urinalysis.
 They also learn front office administrative skills to make them well-rounded candidates who are ready to enter the field upon program completion.

 - Integumentary, Skeletal, Muscular, and Gastrointestinal Systems - Students will undertake a system-by-system anatomical study of the human body and basic principles of physiology.
 This course will cover the structure; functions; and conditions/diseases of the integumentary, skeletal, muscular, and gastrointestinal systems.
 In addition, the medical terminology applicable to these body systems will be addressed, with emphasis on word construction, proper usage, and acceptable medical abbreviations.

 - Allied Health Orientation - This course will introduce allied health students to various roles of medical professionals.
 Student will be trained in scope of practice, legal and ethical responsibilities, and governmental compliance required within allied health professions.